rschmidt347/squad_project/README.md

 # squad_project

 This is the code repository for the project _SQuAD 2.0: Improving Performance with Optimization and Feature Engineering_ .
+Our paper can be found [in this repo](final_paper/final_paper.pdf) as well as on the CS 224N [Winter 2021 project webpage](http://web.stanford.edu/class/cs224n/reports/final_reports/report180.pdf)

 ## Project Overview
 We set out to build a high-performing QA system for the Stanford Question Answering Dataset (SQuAD 2.0) without leveraging pretrained models.
 To this end, we augmented a __Bi-Directional Attention Flow__ (BiDAF) architecture to incorpoate character-level word embeddings, taking inspiration from the __DrQA__ model document reader.
 Our best model ensembled the top-seven highest-performing individual hyperparameter configurations; more details can be found in the paper.
 The encoding schema for our model is pictured below.